DiedrichsenLab/HierarchBayesParcel/README.md

-### Probabilistic multivariate restricted Boltzmann machine
+### Probabilistic multinomial restricted Boltzmann machine

 As an alternative to a Potts model, we are introducing here a multivariate version of a restricted Boltzmann machine.
 A restricted Boltzmann machine consists typically out a layer of binary visible and a layer of binary hidden units ($\mathbf{h}$) with $J$ nodes $h_j$.
 Here, we are replacing the input with the spatial arrangement matrix $\mathbf{U}$, with each column of the matrix $\mathbf{u}_i$ representing a one-hot encoded multinomial random variable, that assigns the brain location $i$ to parcel $k$.